-Classification of person who com- mitted or is involved in misconduct in use of research budget Period of ineligibility for applying to competitive research fund, deemed to be reasonable3 A researcher who committed a misconduct or a researcher who a research budget to make a private 10 years was in conspiracy with a person who committed a misconduct 1 1Impact of the misconduct on the society is substantial and maliciousness of the misconduct is judged to be high
+Classification of person who com- mitted or is involved in misconduct in use of research budget Extent of maliciousness in misconduct Period of ineligibility for applying to competitive research fund, deemed to be reasonable3

+A researcher who committed a 1.
+Use of a a research budget to make a private 10 years

+misconduct or a researcher who profit

+was in conspiracy with a person 2.
+Other 1Impact of the misconduct on the 5 years

+who committed a misconduct 1 than 1. society is substantial and mali-

+ciousness of the misconduct is

+judged to be high

 2Neither 1 or 3 2-4 years

 3The impact of the misconduct 1 year

 on the society is small and the ma-

 liciousness of the misconduct is

 judged to be low.

 A researched who used a fabrica- 5 years

 tion and other dishonest means to

 receive a competitive research

 fund or etc. and a researcher who

 was in conspiracy with the person

 who committed this misconduct

 A researcher who did not commit 1 to 2 years (in maxior was not involved in a miscon- mum) in accordance

 duct, but used a research budget, with the degree of failinappropriately, failing to fulfill ure of fulfilling his/her

 his/her duty of due care of prudent duty of due care of prumanager 2 dent manager

+manager [] 2 dent manager